12 Days

 What is accomodation like in the Manaslu Circuit Trek?

-Though the Manaslu region is deprived of standard facilities, it doesn’t back from providing you with delicious food and warm sleeping nights.
+Though the Manaslu region lacks standard facilities, it doesn’t shy away from providing you with delicious food and warm nights.
 The accommodations in Manaslu’s high Himalayan region are mainly Teahouses, Lodges, and some guest houses.
 The teahouses offer single rooms with associated bathrooms at lower altitudes.

 However, the facilities get fewer as you ascend.
-Camping is also available during Manaslu Circuit Trek; however, you must hike with workers with camping gear and cooks who can prepare meals for you while camping.
+Camping is also available during the Manaslu Circuit Trek; however, you must hike with workers who have camping gear and cooks who can prepare meals for you while camping.

 Does Manaslu Circuit Trek have access to Electricity and Wifi?

-The Manaslu region has comfortable and facilitated teahouses where you can get electricity, but you’ll have to pay a minimal charge.
+The Manaslu region has comfortable, well-equipped teahouses with electricity, but you’ll have to pay a small charge.
 All teahouses have electricity where you can recharge your electronic gadgets.
-Though you’ll be treated to an electricity facility, bringing power banks and extra batteries for backup is recommended.
+Though you’ll be provided with electricity, bringing power banks and extra batteries for backup is recommended.

 How high is Manaslu?

 Mt.
-Manaslu, being the 8th tallest mountain in the world, stands tall like its peaks, wandering towards heaven with a height of 8,163m.
-Manaslu Circuit trek takes you through a series of ascents and descents until reaching the highest point of the trek, Larkya La Pass, which stands at an altitude of 5,160m.
+Manaslu, the 8th-tallest mountain in the world, stands tall, reaching a height of 8,163m as it wanders towards heaven.
+The Manaslu Circuit trek takes you through a series of ascents and descents until you reach the highest point of the trek, Larkya La Pass, at an altitude of 5,160m.

 What documents should I carry for the Manaslu Circuit Trek?